 The song "Elmer's Tune", was hit record for both Glenn Miller and Dick Jurgens in the early 1940's.
 It's a bouncy little song that leaves the listener humming the melody hours later.
-(Well, that's how it works in my case. haha) I've included a video of the song directly below so you can hear it for yourself, just in case you are unfamiliar with the song.
+(Well, that's how it works in my case. haha) I've included audio of the song so you can hear it for yourself, just in case you are unfamiliar with the song.
 So let's look at the story behind this song.

 A gentleman by the name of Elmer Albrecht penned this song in the early 1920's.
 Elmer was working at a funeral parlor in Chicago as an embalmer.
 That is where he worked out the original tune and melody.
 Luckily, for fans of the song, there was a piano located in the back of this parlor.